lino-framework/lino/docs/releases/coming.rst

 New features
 ------------

-#.  out-of-the-box doctemplates
 #.
-Attendances by Event
+New table `Contacts` contains both Persons and Companies
 #.
+Calendar module is growing.
+    Attendances by Event.
-New "Create Mail" button on
+#.
+New module "Emails".
+"Create Mail" button.
+Incoming and outgoing mails.
+#.  out-of-the-box doctemplates

 Internal optimizations
 ----------------------

 Bugs fixed
 ----------